bb-io/PhraseStrings/README.md

 ### Key

 - **Search keys** Searches keys according to the filters you specify.
+- **Get key by name** Retrieves a key by its name.
+Useful for retrieving a key ID or key tags.
 - **Create a key** Creates a new key.
 - **Update a key** Updates an existing key.
 - **Add tags to a key** Adds tags to a key.